 The European Union played bridge-builder amid U.S.-China trade war tensions.

 Trump and China’s President Xi Jinping agreed after the summit on a 90-day truce in their trade battle.
-Trump put on hold his plans to raise tariffs at the start of 2019 on $200 billion in Chinese goods, while Xi said China would buy U.S. products in sufficient numbers to reduce America’s huge trade deficit with China.
+Trump put on hold his plans to raise tariffs at the start of 2019 on US$200 billion in Chinese goods, while Xi said China would buy U.S. products in sufficient numbers to reduce America’s huge trade deficit with China.

 “International trade and investment are important engines of growth, productivity, innovation, job creation and development.
 We recognize the contribution that the multilateral trading system has made to that end,” said the G-20 statement.